GSG-G8/p2p-money/README.md

 ## Application description :information_source:

-This is an app to help people exchange money online. without a middleman like a bank or exchange agency, we connect people through our app, this application is a good place for make profit from money exchange. we provide them with a wallet to save and exchnage their money anytime. currently, we are in the beta stage, we will provide virtual money for users to test our app, and review users feedback.
+This is an app to help people exchange money online. without a middleman like a bank or exchange agency, we connect people through our app, this application is a good place for make profit from money exchange. we provide them with a wallet to save and exchange their money anytime. currently, we are in the beta stage, we will provide virtual money for users to test our app, and review users feedback.

 ## Application Setup :mag: